blinasmailaj/Aralytiks-LinkedInJobPostings/README.md

 ### Views

-1. Evaluates skill demand by counting jobs and averaging employee counts per skill
+1. Analyzes job distribution by experience levels, counting jobs and averaging employee counts
-2. Shows industry diversity by counting companies and averaging employee counts
+2. Shows the companyid,company name and the amount of job postings for each company
-3. Analyzes job distribution by experience levels, counting jobs and averaging employee counts
+3. Creates a similar view to 'vw_CompanyJobCounts' with the distinc nr of job titles as addition

 ## Database Diagram

 ![Database Diagram](data/img/database_diagram.png)